How to Support DC’s Latino-Owned Businesses This Month

-The Mexican Cultural Institute’s 16th Street mansion was designated as a DC Historic Site in 2012 with good reason -- it’s absolutely gorgeous.
+The Mexican Cultural Institute’s 16th Street mansion was designated as a DC Historic Site in 2012 with good reason—it’s absolutely gorgeous.
 The value of the institute goes so much deeper than just looks though, as it is committed to sharing Mexico’s vibrant cultural past and present with the local community through a wide range of programming.
-Though it’s currently closed to the public due to the pandemic, exclusive screenings and virtual chats are still happening online.
+The institute is currently open and free to the public and doesn’t require an RSVP to visit, though a mask is required to enter the space.

-How to support: Check the calendar of upcoming virtual programming.
+How to support: Check out their calendar of upcoming Hispanic Heritage Month programming